GLOBAL MARKETS-Stocks up, bond yields fall as markets mull a Fed policy pause

 By Koh Gui Qing

-NEW YORK, March 23 (Reuters) - Wall Street stocks jumped on Thursday, pushing up global stock indexes, and Treasury yields fell, after investors took comfort that the Federal Reserve might pause its interest rate rises to offset the turmoil in financial markets.
+NEW YORK, March 23 (Reuters) - Wall Street stocks rose on Thursday, pushing up global stock indexes, and Treasury yields fell, as investors took comfort that the Federal Reserve might pause its interest rate rises to offset the turmoil in financial markets.

 The gains in U.S stocks offset loses in Europe, where a post-Credit Suisse rebound sputtered to a halt as Switzerland, Norway and Britain all showed the year-long cycle of sharp interest rate rises was by no means over.